icopavan/digital-modulated-recognition/README.md

 # digital-modulated-recognition

-Digital signal modulation recognition by high order accumulation and subtractive clustering.
+This is the source of my curriculum design of digital signal modulation recognition by high order accumulation and subtractive clustering.